fbachus/cs50/pset5/README.md

 TODO

 ## Why do you think we declared the parameters for `check` and `load` as `const` (which means "constant")?
+## So they are not changed by accident

 TODO